From multiline queues to Macdonald polynomials via the exclusion process: Introduction and results

 \end{defn}

 \begin{remark} Note that \eqref{thirdproperty} can be rephrased as

 \end{remark}

 The following lemma explains the relationship of the $f_{\mu}$'s to the ASEP. \begin{lemma} \cite[Corollary 1]{CGW-arxiv}.
 Consider the polynomials $f_{\mu}$ from \cref{f-def}.
-When $q=x_1=\dots=x_n=1$, $f_{\mu}(1,\dots,1; 1, t)$ is proportional to the steady state probability that the multispecies ASEP is in state $\mu$. \end{lemma} We sketch a proof of \cref{ASEP-f} in \cref{MAHA} using results of Prolhac, Evans and Mallick \cite{ProlhacEvansMallick09} on the stationary distribution of the multispecies ASEP.
+When $q=x_1=\dots=x_n=1$, $f_{\mu}(1,\dots,1; 1, t)$ is proportional to the steady state probability that the multispecies ASEP is in state $\mu$. \end{lemma}

 As we will explain in \cref{Elemma} and \cref{lem:Macdonald}, the polynomials $f_{\mu}$ are also related to Macdonald polynomials.
 We first quickly review the relevant definitions.

 \begin{definition} Let $\langle \cdot, \cdot \rangle$ denote the Macdonald inner product on power sum symmetric functions \cite[Chapter VI, (1.5)]{Macdonald}, where $<$ denotes the dominance order on partitions.
 Let $\lambda$ be a partition.
 The (symmetric) \emph{Macdonald polynomial} $P_{\lambda}(x_1,\dots,x_n; q, t)$ is the unique homogeneous symmetric polynomial in $x_1,\dots, x_n$ which satisfies